Marzas/test-repo/README.md

 # test-repo
 This is a test repo
-* is this a list?
+* is this a list item?
 * and this?

+By George they are!